yuwzho/acme-fitness-store/workshops/azure-spring-apps-enterprise/intermediate/03-hol-1-hello-world-app/README.md

-In the previous section you created an empty azure spring apps instance.
 In this section we will try to deploy a very simple hello-world spring boot app to get a high level understanding of how to deploy an asa-e app and access it.

 ---